Honey Oatmeal Ricotta Muffins

 Instructions

-1. Preheat oven to 350°F. Grease or line muffin pans with wrappers.
+1. Preheat oven to 350°F. Grease or line muffin pans with liners.

 2. Mix egg and ricotta.
 Stir in honey and butter.
 Add 1 cup oats and orange peel.